The Well-Rounded Violinist

 This training is a breakthrough course integrating Montessori, Kodály and Suzuki principles into a unique and powerful violin method that allows children to experience confidence, exploration and delight throughout their first year of study.

-While as teachers we strive to make the first year of violin fun for our students, we often see their excitement diminish over the first year.
+While as teachers we strive to make the early stages of learning violin fun for our students, we often see their excitement diminish over the first year.
 In Kaleidoscopes, that delight increases with accomplishments all along the way.

 The workshop will introduce you to a specialized sequence which is optimized to be a prequel to Suzuki Book 1.
 You can use this repertoire, or take the tools and apply them in your own way.